-Scenario 1 - Downward Trend after Air Bag trigger
+Scenario 1 - Upward Trend after Air Bag trigger

-Scenario 2 - Upward Trend after Air Bag trigger
+Scenario 2 - Downward Trend after Air Bag trigger

-&lt;sup>9 The illustrative examples are not exhaustive.
+9 The illustrative examples are not exhaustive.

 Scenarios where the investor may lose the entire value of the investment

 The scenarios below are purely hypothetical and do not take fees and charges payable by investors into consideration.
 The scenarios highlight cases where the Certificates may lose 100% of their value.